 What is the distance to the following facilities (measured from the edge of the site) Distance (metres) Observations and comments Town / local centre / shop <400m Site is located in close proximity to centre of Staverton.
 As such there is no parade of shops within Staverton, the closest town centre facilities being over 4km away in Daventry.
-Bus Stop 400-800m Site near limited bus route to Daventry; bus runs only twice a day once in the morning and once in the evening Primary School <400m Staverton CEVA Primary School
+Bus Stop 400-800m Limited hourly bus route to Daventry Primary School <400m Staverton CEVA Primary School Secondary School >3900m Local Secondary School is William Parker in Daventry Open Space / recreation facilities <400m Playing fields and play ground GP / Hospital / Pharmacy >800m Cycle route >800m Footpath <400m Key employment site >800m